CyberFlameGO/svnpython/Doc/c-api/arg.rst

    Windows).

 ``K`` (integer) [unsigned PY_LONG_LONG]
-   Convert a Python integer or long integer to a C :ctype:`unsigned long long` without overflow checking.
+   Convert a Python integer to a C :ctype:`unsigned long long` without overflow checking.
 This format is only available on platforms that support :ctype:`unsigned long long` (or :ctype:`unsigned _int64` on Windows).

-   .. versionadded:: 2.3

 ``n`` (integer) [Py_ssize_t]
-   Convert a Python integer or long integer to a C :ctype:`Py_ssize_t`.
+   Convert a Python integer to a C :ctype:`Py_ssize_t`.

-   .. versionadded:: 2.5

 ``c`` (string of length 1) [char]
    Convert a Python character, represented as a string of length 1, to a C